SuperOfficeDocs/crmscript/docs/api-reference/old/classes/NSDayInformationList/NSDayInformationList.md

 # NSDayInformationList

 This list contains information suitable for a compressed calendar view, such as the month minicard.
 It will tell you how many activities you have, as well as whether the day is a holiday of some kind.
-Sales and documents are not activites in this case, only diary appointments and tasks.
+Sales and documents are not activities in this case, only diary appointments and tasks.